nohrm-dev/nohrm/README.md

 		- The recommended AMP stack for Linux is XAMPP Linux 1.6 (Download the complete stack and not the upgrades)
 		- The system installer for XAMPP in the XAMPP site will guide you through the installation process
 		- Start the stack manually every time you reboot.
-		- Change the ownership of Sentrifugo files (Ex: /opt/xampp/htdocs/sentrifugo/ $ chown -R nobody.nobody)
+		- Change the ownership of NOHRM files (Ex: /opt/xampp/htdocs/NOHRM/ $ chown -R nobody.nobody)

 		Copying files
 		-------------
-		- Move Sentrifugo zip file into the document root of Apache HTTP server.
+		- Move NOHRM zip file into the document root of Apache HTTP server.
 		- If you used XAMPP for windows, document root is   <XAMPP installed location>\htdocs\
 		- For example: C:\xampp\htdocs\

 		Extracting
 		----------
-		- Extract the Sentrifugo zip file in the document root of Apache HTTP server
+		- Extract the NOHRM zip file in the document root of Apache HTTP server

 		Web Installer
 		-------------